Wearing white gloves, Annie Lindberg carefully lifts down a painting in the Old Bishop’s House and carries it through the 17th century room.

 A new open warehouse will be built

 These particular drawings are well stored, but there is a risk that art kept in all possible spaces at the University could be damaged by humidity, mould or careless handling.
 It has therefore now been decided that art which is not on display around the campus is to be stored in a new warehouse.
-The warehouse will also contain the Skåne archeological collections for which the Historical Museum is responsible.
+The warehouse will also contain the Skåne archaeological collections for which the Historical Museum is responsible.
 Its location has not yet been decided.

 “It will be an open warehouse where the public, art students and school classes will be able to book tours”, says Annie Lindberg.